zhxl0903/CSCD94_VESPCN/README.md

  5     Multi-Dir Model Evaluation for Mode 2                 No 6     Multi-Dir Model Evaluation for Mode 1                 No

- Note: Mode 5 and Mode 6 requires the corresponding model from Mode 1 and Mode 2, respectively.
+ Note: Mode 5 and Mode 6 require the corresponding model from Mode 1 and Mode 2, respectively.
 ```